Erotemic/ubelt/README.rst

 =============

 Ubelt is distributed on pypi as a universal wheel and can be pip installed on Python 3.6+.
 Installations are tested on CPython and PyPy implementations.
-For Python 2.7 and 3.5, the last supported version was 0.11.1.

 ::